laurieroy/RTL-todo/README.md

 The original project is available at https://github.com/harblaith7/React-Testing-Library-Net-Ninja

-- To get the project to run, I had to run `export NODE_OPTIONS=--openssl-legacy-provider` since I'm using node v18
+- To get the project to run, I had to run `export NODE_OPTIONS=--openssl-legacy-provider` since I'm using node v18 (or downgrade node)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+He directly mocks the axios call instead of using MSW.
+To do this, had to add "resetMocks": false, and  "transformIgnorePatterns": ["node_modules/(?!axios/)"] since using axios 1+
 ## Available Scripts

 In the project directory, you can run: